hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 If you sign-in to Hiptest using GitHub or Google and don't have a password then sign-out Hiptest and follow the process to reset your password.
-That way you'll be able to create a password for your account and to sign-in using it in addition to GitHub or Google.
+That way you will be able to create a password for your account and to sign-in using it in addition to GitHub or Google.

 #### Final notice about the credentials